40tude/VS-Code-Shortcuts/readme.md

 ## Line
 - Cut, copy, delete a line : CTRL + C, CTRL + V, CTRL + X. No need to select the line.
 Just put the cursor somewhere on the line
 - Move a line up and down  : Alt + Up, Alt + Down
+- Copy a line up or down   : Shift + Alt + Up, Shift + Alt + Down
-- Move a selected block up and down : Alt + Up, Alt + Down
+- Move a selected block of lines up and down : Alt + Up, Alt + Down

 ## Left bar
 - CTRL + B